Jordan-Finlay/stone_henge/README.md

 All the links and signup page work correctly and as intended.
 I did have a bug with my footer's links not opening correctly on a new page but this has since been fixed.

+- Firefox                               - Firefox (mobile)
+  - Mainpage - Works as intended          - Mainpage - Works as intended
+  - Eventspage - Works as intended        - Eventspage - Works as intended
+  - gallerypage - Works as intended       - gallerypage - Works as intended
+  - signup page - Works as intended       - signup page - Works as intended

+- Chrome                                - Chrome (mobile)
+  - Mainpage - Works as intended          - Mainpage - Works as intended
+  - Eventspage - Works as intended        - Eventspage - Works as intended
+  - gallerypage - Works as intended       - gallerypage - Works as intended
+  - signup page - Works as intended       - signup page - Works as intended

+- Microsoft edge                        - Microsoft edge (mobile)
+  - Mainpage - Works as intended          - Mainpage - Works as intended
+  - Eventspage - Works as intended        - Eventspage - Works as intended
+  - gallerypage - Works as intended       - gallerypage - Works as intended
+  - signup page - Works as intended       - signup page - Works as intended

 ## Validator Testing
 - HTML
 No errors were returned when passing through the official W3C validator - <https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fjordan-finlay.github.io%2Fstone_henge%2Findex.html>